p2pderivatives/ldk-sample/README.md

 Back to the first terminal where the CLI is running:

 ```
-Enter 1 for LN functions, 2 for DLC, 3 for wallet
+Enter 1 for LN functions, 2 for wallet
->3
+>2
 > getnewaddress
 Receiving address: xxxxxxxx
-Enter 1 for LN functions, 2 for DLC, 3 for wallet
+Enter 1 for LN functions, 2 for wallet
 >
 ```